 Lauren Hansen from Turramurra Rover Crew was the successful Awardee for 2015 and spent January 2016 in northern India, undertaking a ten day trek along the frozen Zanskar River.
 Read the details and see Lauren's video here

-Linda Mitchell from Epping Rover Crew was the successful Awardee for 2016 and will be undertaking her adventure later this year, solo hiking for almost 400km through the Scottish highlands.
+Linda Mitchell from Epping Rover Crew was the successful Awardee for 2016 and completed her adventure in June 2017, hiking solo for almost 400km across the Scottish highlands.
 Read about Linda's hike and see her video here

 The Tony Balthasar Award is currently valued in the order of $6,000 and presents a once-in-a-lifetime opportunity for a Rover.

 By tradition, the Award covers the cost of a trip to Europe including a stay at Baden-Powell House in London and a climbing course at Kandersteg International Scout Centre in Switzerland.
 However an equivalent overseas adventure may be proposed.
 Past recipients have cycled around Vietnam, mountaineered in South and North America, dog-sledded in Sweden and undertaken other activities.

 Applications for 2019 have now closed.
 Availability of the award for 2020 will be announced later this year.

 Click here to view the 2019 information sheet and application form.

 For all enquiries, please contact Nick Buchner (Regional Commissioner - Rovers) via the Region Rover Contacts page.